-To access the exams for this course, click on the appropriate Exam folder found on the Course Content page.
+To access the exams for this course, click on the folder for that week found on the Course Content page.

 If you have computer problems while taking your exam, please send me a Course Message immediately.
 It is your responsibility to let me know that you have a problem as soon as the problem occurs.
 If you do not let me know about the problem until after the exam closes, you will not be able to take the exam.